mmajor124/monitorpractice_promgraf/README.md

    ```
    nano nodex.sh
    ```
-2. Copy and paste the contents of the Node.js application installation script into this file
+2. Copy and paste the contents of the Node.js HTTP Generator installation script into this file
 3. Save and exit the file
 4. Make the script executable:
    ```